Fethi Okyar: During the Republic

 Immediately after the declaration of the Republic, he was elected as the President of the Grand National Assembly on 1 November 1923, and reelected the next year.
-However, in November 1924, a group of deputies led by Kazım Karabekir and Ali Fuat Pashas the Progressive Republican Party as an opposition party, and on 22 November, 1924, Ali Fethi was appointed Prime Minister, replacing İsmet.
+However, in November 1924, a group of deputies led by Kazım Karabekir and Ali Fuat Pasha founded the Progressive Republican Party as an opposition party, and on 22 November 1924, Ali Fethi was appointed Prime Minister, replacing İsmet.
 Fethi's reconciliatory politics were intended to be more tolerable than İsmet Pasha's hardliner stance.
 However, three months later, Fethi's strategy failed when the Sheikh Said Rebellion broke out in the East.
-On 2 March, 1925, Fethi and his government resigned, and İsmet Pasha became Prime Minister again.
+On 2 March 1925, Fethi and his government resigned, and İsmet Pasha became Prime Minister again.
 The same day, the Law for the Establishment of Peace [Takrir-i Sükûn Kanunu] silenced opposition nationwide.
 The Progressive Party was closed, and Fethi Bey requested to be appointed as ambassador to Paris.